 Yes.
 Community is very important to us!

-Once you begin training (at any level) you will be invited to our Facebook Teacher Community Group.
+Once you begin training (at any level) you will be invited to our Private Online Learning Community.
 This is a wonderful group with over 1000 LFY graduates that have various professional backgrounds.
-Folks are happy to support each other on the page, and LFY trainers and staff regularly check posts as well to be sure everyone who needs support gets it.
+Folks are happy to support each other in this space, and LFY trainers and staff regularly check posts as well to be sure everyone who needs support gets it.

-We also have our LFY Coaching and Community Group.
-This community offers many resources including:
+We also have our LFY Mentorship Circle.
+This membership offers many resources including:

 More information can be found here.